rezrai1010-source/Raiyan-LinguaFusion/README.md

 LinguaFusion font
-This is a handwritten font made by me Raiyan Sheikh You can download it from iFontMaker gallery or this page
+This is a handwritten font made by me Raiyan Sheikh You can download it from iFontMaker gallery or this page I'm planning to make it into Google fonts soon!